-Vidya Shyamsundar is a self-taught artist, muralist, and educator whose work focuses on mandala art, a meditative geometric art form and landscape art that features elements of abstraction and realism.
+Vidya Shyamsundar is a self-taught artist, muralist, and educator whose work focuses on mandala art, a meditative geometric art form and landscape art that features elements of both abstraction and realism.
 She was born and raised in Southern India, and now calls the United States her second home.

 Her debut into the art world was truly a happy accident.
 She took an art class for a change from her daily routine and art became her passion over the last few years.
 Vidya shows her work in open studio tours, group art shows, gallery exhibitions, and at her own home studio.
 Her mural works can be found in yoga studios and public community arts.
 She also offers teaching workshops at her art studio, local art centers, and on-site private events.

-Vidya holds a degree in Economics & Finance, previously worked in the business industry and later chose to be a stay at home mom.
+Vidya holds a degree in Economics & Finance, previously worked in the business industry and later chose to be a stay-at-home mom.
 She lives in Downingtown PA with her husband, her two daughters of ages 15 & 10, and enjoys organizing and decorating spaces outside of art making.

-Often times we desire moments of solace in our everyday lives.
+Often, we desire moments of solace in our everyday lives.
 My symbolic mandalas and imaginary landscapes offer a momentary retreat, revealing a path to connect with our inner selves.

 The word mandala, meaning “circles” in Sanskrit, is a centuries old geometric meditative art practiced by Buddhist and Hindu traditions, a spiritual symbol representing the universe.
 They are a sign to welcome people into the home, a tribute to harmonious co-existence, and thought to bring prosperity.
 Mandalas are viewed as a great tool to meditate and are believed to transmit positive energy to the surroundings.
 The symmetrical geometric patterns on a mandala help achieve focus and clarity and facilitates the effect of purification and healing.